Forward Feynman-Kac type representation for semilinear nonconservative Partial Differential Equations: Feynman-Kac type representation

 Consider $t \in [0,T]$ and let $\mu_1$, $\mu_2$ be two measure-mild solutions of PDE \eqref{eq:PDEMu}.
 We set $\nu := \mu_1 - \mu_2$.
 Since $\tilde{\Lambda}$ is bounded, we observe that \eqref{eq:defMu} implies $\Vert \nu(t,\cdot) \Vert_{TV} < + \infty$.
 Moreover, taking into account item 1. of Remark \ref{R32}, we have that $\nu$ satisfies,

 Taking the supremum over $\varphi$ such that $\Vert \varphi \Vert_{\infty} \leq 1$ in each side of \eqref{eq:EqV}, we get

 Gronwall's lemma implies that $\nu(t,\cdot) = 0$.
 Uniqueness of measure-mild solution for \eqref{eq:PDEMu} follows.
 This ends the proof. \end{proof} The next lemma shows how a measure-mild solution of \eqref{eq:PDEMu}, which is a function defined on $[0,T]$ can be built by defining it recursively on each sub-interval of the form $[r, r + \tau]$.
 In particular, it will be used in Theorem \ref{prop:UniTrFun} and Proposition \ref{C54}.
-Its proof is postponed in Appendix (see Section \ref{SProofLem:RecolSol}). \begin{lem} Let us fix $\tau > 0$ be a real constant and $\delta := (\alpha_0 := 0 < \cdots < \alpha_k := k \tau < \cdots < \alpha_N := T)$ be a finite partition of $[0,T]$. \\ A measure-valued map $\mu : [0,T] \rightarrow \shm_f(\R^d)$ satisfies
+Its proof is postponed in Appendix (see Section \ref{SProofLem:RecolSol}). \begin{lem} Let $N$ be a strictly positive integer.
+Let us fix $\tau > 0$ be a real constant and $\delta := (\alpha_0 := 0 < \cdots < \alpha_k := k \tau < \cdots < \alpha_N := T)$ be a finite partition of $[0,T]$. \\ A measure-valued map $\mu : [0,T] \rightarrow \shm_f(\R^d)$ satisfies

 for all $t \in [k \tau,(k+1) \tau]$ and $k \in \{0,\cdots,N-1\}$, if and only if $\mu$ is a measure-mild solution (in the sense of Definition \ref{def:MeasureMild}) of \eqref{eq:PDEMu}. \end{lem} We now come back to the case where the bounded, Borel measurable real-valued function $\Lambda$ is defined on $[0,T] \times \R^d \times \R \times \R^d$.
 Let $u : [0,T] \times \R^d \rightarrow \R$ belonging to $L^1([0,T], W^{1,1}(\R^d))$.
 In the sequel, we set $\tilde{\Lambda}^{u}(t,x) := \Lambda(t,x,u(t,x), \nabla u(t,x))$. $\mu^u$ will denote the measure-valued map $\mu$ defined by \eqref{eq:defMu} with $\tilde{\Lambda} = \tilde{\Lambda}^u$, i.e.,